B3x0r/Pacmen-Factory/README.md

 # Pacmen-Factory

 #### Description:
-Press a button to add Pacmen to the screen and watch them bounce around.
+Press a button to add PacMen to the screen and watch them bounce around after pressing the "Start Game" button.
+The PacMen even change directions and chomp.

 <img src= "PacMan1.png" width='200'/>